Unleash Greatness: The Journey to Building a Powerful Digital Empire

 Write a joint tutorial with another creator on Pinterest SEO for Affiliate Marketers and link to each other’s blogs.

-Use analytics tools to find where users leave your site.
+Use analytics tools to find where users leave the site.
 If navigation has too many options, simplify it to reduce decision fatigue.

 • Recently Viewed Items: Help users return to content they liked.